Alkali–silica reaction: Chemistry

 An ancient industrial notation referring to H_{2}SiO_{3}, metasilicic acid, is also often used to depict the alkali-silica reaction.
-However, the metasilicic acid, H_{2}SiO_{3}, or SiO(OH)_{2}, is a hypothetic molecule which has never been observed, even in extreme diluted solutions because H_{2}SiO_{3} is unstable and continue to hydrate.
+However, the metasilicic acid, H_{2}SiO_{3}, or SiO(OH)_{2}, is a hypothetic molecule which has never been observed, even in extreme diluted solutions because H_{2}SiO_{3} is unstable and continues to hydrate.

 Indeed, contrary to the hydration of CO2 which consumes only one water molecule and stops at H2CO3, the hydration of SiO2 consumes two water molecules and continues one step further to form H4SiO4.
 The difference in hydration behaviour between SiO2 and CO2 is explained by thermodynamic reasons (Gibbs free energy) and by bond energy or steric hindrance around the central atom of the molecule.

-That is why the more correct geochemical notation referring to the orthosilicic acid Si(OH)_{4} really existing in dilute solution is preferred here.
+This is why the more correct geochemical notation referring to the orthosilicic acid Si(OH)_{4} really existing in dilute solution is preferred here.
 However, the main advantage of the now deprecated, but still often used, industrial notation referring to the metasilicate anion (SiO_{3}^{2−}), which also does not exist in aqueous solution, is its greater simplicity and its direct similitude in notation with the carbonate (CO_{3}^{2−}) system.

 One will also note that the NaOH and KOH species (alkali hydroxides, also often simply called alkali to refer to their strongly basic character) which catalyze and accelerate the silica dissolution in the alkali-silica reaction do not explicitly appear in this simplified representation of the ultimate reaction with portlandite, because they are continuously regenerated from the cation exchange reaction with portlandite.
 As a consequence, they disappear from the global mass balance equation of the catalyzed reaction.